JamesBremner/sqliteClass/README.md

 To use this successfully you will need

- - Genereal knowledge of C++17 or later coding
+ - General knowledge of C++17 or later coding
  - Knowledge of the SQLite C API.
 This does not hide the API, it is meant to enable succint C++ code without any loss of performance
  - Knowledge of C++17 lambda.
 Lambdas are used for executing prepared statements.